 “All-time packed authentic road side stall which you shouldn’t miss, for their signature fragrant crisped bun and refreshing tomato noodle soup!”

 There were so many good eating places in the area of Sheung Wan and Central (上環/ 中環), including the very famous dim sum place, Lian Xiang Lou (莲香樓).
-But nope, it was not about dim sum, this post featured the value-for-money local breakfast place, 勝香園/ 胜香园 (Cantonese as: Sing Heong Yun), a Hong Kong 大排檔 (roadside stall).
+But nope, it was not about dim sum, this post featured the value-for-money local breakfast place, 勝香園/ 胜香园 (Cantonese as: Sing Heong Yun), a Hong Kong Dai Pai Dong 大排檔 (roadside stall).

 Again, we came to know about this popular roadside stall through a TVB drama series.
-Smart hubby was wondering if the stall truly existed in real life, and his online research shown that other than the stall name differs a little, the stall as well as its location was actually real!
+Smart me was wondering if the stall truly existed in real life, and online research shown that other than the stall name differs a little, the stall as well as its location was actually real!

 Among the popular items, this crispy crunch (脆脆) or known as crispy piggy bun (脆猪) has to be the limelight!

 Crispy bun comes with choice of bun and extended choice of spreading, a game of mix & match.
 The most common selections would be lemon crunch, butter and condensed milk crunch, peanut butter crunch and pork chop crunch.

 Beside the crispy bun, their signature dishes include the noodle (usually instant noodle or macaroni) in fresh tomato soup.
 Choose your favourite sides e.g. sausage, ham, luncheon meat, and etc, to go along!

 We were there during breakfast time.
 We thought it was the best time to enjoy their egg and ham toast.
 To order, say “Fo Tui Dan Ji, Hong Dai” 火腿蛋治烘底.